dsccommunity/SqlServerDsc/README.md

 ### xSQLServerScript

+_Note: There is a known problem running this resource using PowerShell 4.0.
+See [issue #273](https://github.com/PowerShell/xSQLServer/issues/273) for more information._

 * **ServerInstance**: (Key) The name of an instance of the Database Engine.
 For default instances, only specify the computer name.
 For named instances, use the format ComputerName\\InstanceName.
 * **SetFilePath**: (Key) Path to SQL file that will perform Set action.
 * **GetFilePath**: (Key) Path to SQL file that will perform Get action.
 SQL Queries returned by this function are returned by the Get-DscConfiguration cmdlet with the GetResult parameter.